-Another element of the Company's internal control system are all those organisations, activities and persons responsible for performing dedicated operational functions, activities and control functions, such as Risk Control, Compliance (including the Safeguarding Officer and AML officer) which together constitute the Bank's second line of defence.
-The function of the second line of defence can also be formulated by overseeing and supporting the activities of the first line of defence.
+Another element of the Company's internal control system are all those organisational units, activities and persons responsible for performing dedicated operational functions, activities and control functions, such as Risk Control, Compliance, Banking Security and Data Security Officer) which together constitute the Bank's second line of defence.

+The function of the second line of defence can also be formulated by overseeing and supporting the activities of the first line of defence, while the key task of the third line of defence (independent internal control function) is to provide a risk-based assessment and correction of the internal control system, i. e. the first and second lines of defence.

-Independent internal audit, as another element of the internal monitoring system alongside the internal control system, is the Company's third line of defence.
-Internal audit is an independent, objective assurance tool and consulting activity that adds value to the Company's operations and improves its quality.
+The organisational and functional independence of internal control means that 1) the internal control function is directly controlled by the Supervisory Board, i.e. the area is organisationally independent from the other organisational units, and 2) internal control tasks shall be performed by such persons who do not take part in the operational work processes of the Company and who are thus independent from the controlled organisational unit or process 7.
+Internal audit, by definition, is an instrument and consulting activity providing independent and objective certainty that adds value to the Company's operation and improves its quality.
 It is responsible for examining the Company's risk management, governance processes and the internal control system (or the Company's first and second lines of defence) in a systematic and regulatory manner, evaluating and improving its operation, thereby contributing to the achievement of organisational goals.